Whether you’re looking to buy or rent a Scamp trailer, the cost will likely play an important role.

 As you can see, the price of a used Scamp trailer falls in line with other trailers of similar size.

 Tip: If you’re interested in purchasing a used RV, first identify the type of RV that fits your needs and search for used models near you to get a good idea of how much you’ll likely spend.
-Once you’ve found a few models in your budget, check out our guide on what to look for when buying a used RV.
+Once you’ve found a few models in your budget, be sure to download our used RV checklist so you can properly inspect the trailer (and not get ripped off)!

 How Much Does a Scamp Trailer Cost to Rent?